AndresPatinoI/alzheimers-prediction/README.md

 ## 💡 Our Solution: AI-Powered Early Detection

-NeuroPrev is a machine learning model that can predict Alzheimer's risk before clinical symptoms appear.
+NeuroCheck is a machine learning model that can predict Alzheimer's risk before clinical symptoms appear.
 By analyzing demographic, lifestyle, genetic, and clinical data, our system identifies patterns that human clinicians might miss.

 ### Key Benefits: